Are you wondering what you can make with old sweaters from the thrift store? Then you will love this old sweater snowman project!

 Check out his little beady eyes!
 See what I mean about pulling that thread just enough to create little indentations?
 He really has such a cute expression on his face!

 This little fella was so much fun to make!
 I hope you are able to make one this year.
-Even if you don’t have time before Christmas, these little snowmen love to stay out all winter!
+Even if you don’t have time before Christmas, you can make one during the winter months.
+These little snowmen love to stay out all winter!

 That’s all for today!
 If you make a snowman, let me know!
 I would love to see him on Social Media!
 So tag me @reinventeddelaware so I don’t miss the cuteness!